B-UMMI/Chewie-NS/docs/user/tutorial.rst

 By taking advantage of chewie-NS’ API, chewBBACA is capable of handling not only the schema creation, but also its upload, synchronization and download.
-The set of modules to interact with chewie-NS included in the chewBBACA suite provide a simple and automatic solution for the main procedures users will want to perform.
+The set of modules to interact with chewie-NS included in the chewBBACA suite provide a simple and automatic solution for the main procedures that users will want to perform.

 You can install `chewBBACA <https://github.com/B-UMMI/chewBBACA>`_ through `conda <https://anaconda.org/bioconda/chewbbaca>`_ or `pip <https://pypi.org/project/chewBBACA/>`_. chewBBACA has dependencies that will not be included if you install it through pip.
 If you install through pip you need to ensure that you have Prodigal 2.6.0 and BLAST 2.9.0 or greater.
+Please visit `chewBBACA's <https://github.com/B-UMMI/chewBBACA>`_ homepage for detailed instructions on how to install it.

-.. important:: Do not use a BLAST version older that 2.9.0 as it does not include functionalities
+.. important:: We recommend using BLAST 2.9.0.
+Older versions might not include functionalities
                used in the latest version of chewBBACA.

 Uploading the tutorial schema
 :::::::::::::::::::::::::::::

+To upload schemas to the main instance of chewie-NS it is necessary to have Contributor privileges, but in the chewie-NS tutorial instance schema upload is available to anyone that wishes to test it.
+Before uploading the schema please visit the :doc:`upload_api` documentation page to learn more about how to run it.

+.. important:: The name attributed to the schema needs to be unique.
+You will not be able to upload
+               a new schema if the schema's name has already been attributed to a schema that is available in the chewie-NS.

+To upload the schema included in the *Streptococcus agalactiae* dataset, you can run the following command (do not forget to include ``--ns tutorial`` at the end!):

 ::